Last Updated: October 10, 2014

 Employment across the country averaged 0.7 per cent growth from January to September this year compared to the same time period in 2013.
 Leading the country at 3.1 per cent growth is Alberta, followed by 1.5 per cent in Saskatchewan.
 In the year to date to September 2014, three provinces showed declines (Newfoundland and Labrador at -2.2 per cent, Nova Scotia at -1.7 per cent, and Manitoba at -0.5 per cent).

 Comparing unemployment rates this month to those a year ago, Nova Scotia showed a decline to 8.6 per cent in September 2014.
 Eight provinces showed declines in the Unemployment Rate in August, the largest decline in PEI, which fell to 9.5 per cent from 11.3 per cent a year earlier.

 National Comparisons: Cities

-The seasonally adjusted unemployment rate for the Halifax Census Metropolitan Area was 6.5 per cent.
-Regina (3.9%) has the lowest unemployment rate in Canada.
+The seasonally adjusted unemployment rate for the Halifax Census Metropolitan Area was 6.7 per cent.
+Winnipeg (2.8%) had the lowest unemployment rate in Canada this month.

-The seasonally adjusted employment rate for the Halifax Census Metropolitan Area sat at 65.7 per cent in October.
+The seasonally adjusted employment rate for the Halifax Census Metropolitan Area dipped to 61.2 per cent in September 2014.

-Employment growth in the Halifax CMA was flat from October to November.
-The largest gains from month to month in CMAs was in Saint John (+2.8%).
+Employment in the Halifax CMA was up 0.5 per cent from August to September this year.
+The largest gains from month to month in CMAs was in Barrie, Ontario, +2.5 per cent.